AI for SMEs — Strategy, Use Cases and Roadmap 2026

 AI roadmap in 90 days

-Days 1 to 30: discovery.
-Use-case workshop with the business units — identify three to five candidates, evaluate them by impact (time savings, error reduction, new revenue) and effort (data availability, integration complexity, compliance risk).
+Days 1 to 30: Discovery.
+Use-case workshop with the business departments — identify three to five candidates, evaluate them by impact (time savings, error reduction, new revenue) and effort (data availability, integration complexity, compliance risk).
 Data review: which data sources, in what quality, with what access rights?
 Architecture sketch: cloud, on-premise or hybrid, which models, which orchestration?
 The outcome of this phase is a one-page pilot plan with a clear go/no-go criterion.

 Calculating ROI — concrete examples